You haven't shortlisted any properties yet. Use the icons to add them here.

 |£2501 and above||£1000|

-We aim to make sure that the information provided by owners is presented accurately on our website and other promotional literature or material we produce and provide.
-It is intended to present a general idea of the property.
+We aim to make sure that the information provided by owners and service providers is presented accurately on our website, in brochures and other promotional literature or material we produce and provide.
+It is intended to present a general idea of the arrangements.
 Not all details of the relevant facilities can be included on our website.
-Furthermore, there may be small differences between the actual property and its description.
-This is usually because the owners are always aiming to improve services and facilities.
+Furthermore, there may be small differences between the actual property/arrangements and its description.
+This is usually because the owners/service providers are always aiming to improve services and facilities.
 Occasionally, problems mean that some facilities or services are not available or may be restricted.
 If this happens, we will tell you as soon as reasonably practical after we become aware of the situation.
-We cannot accept responsibility for any changes or closures to local services or attractions mentioned on our website and other promotional literature or material we produce, by our advisers or advertised elsewhere.
+We cannot accept responsibility for any changes or closures to local services or attractions mentioned in the brochure or on our website, by our advisers or advertised elsewhere.
 We make reasonable efforts to make sure that information we give you about your property and its facilities or services, as well as advertised travel and other services, is accurate and complete on the date given.
-We cannot accept responsibility for any inaccurate, incomplete or misleading information about any property or its facilities and services, unless this was caused by our negligence.
+We cannot accept responsibility for any inaccurate, incomplete or misleading information about any property/arrangements or its facilities and services, unless this was caused by our negligence.

 Where Wi-Fi is an advertised facility, please note that its provision is subject to availability and network conditions.
 It may not be available 24 hours a day and is provided for pleasure not for business purposes.
 Bookings are not accepted if they are wholly reliant on the uninterrupted, unlimited provision of Wi-Fi.

-We are a member of ABTA, membership number Y0662 (Accommodation only sales).
+We are a member of ABTA, membership number Y0662 (Accommodation only sales) and L4801 (Packaged holiday sales).
+Please see section B, clause 2 for details of where financial protection applies to package holiday bookings if we become insolvent.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
 If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
 Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.
 You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa.eu/consumers/odr/.
 This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.

-If you want to change any detail of your confirmed booking, you must notify us at least 10 weeks before the start date of your booking.
-We are unable to consider change requests that are received less than 10 weeks before your booking starts.
-We must receive your request in writing by post or email.
-We may agree to accept verbal notification of your request over the telephone, but this should be arranged with us first.
-Whilst we will try to assist you with your request, we cannot guarantee that the owner concerned will be able to meet your request.
-Changes can only be accepted in accordance with the terms and conditions of the owner.
-Where a change can be arranged, you may be asked to pay an administration fee of £31 for each change as well as any additional costs charged by the owner which will be charged at the current price displayed on the website, which may be different from the price displayed on the website at the time you booked your chosen property.
-Some owners may treat changes to your dates or property as a cancellation of the original booking and so you will have to pay cancellation charges.
+If you want to change any detail of your confirmed booking, we will do our best to make the changes.
+However, we must receive your notice in writing by post or email.
+We may agree to accept notice over the telephone, but this should be arranged with us first.
+Also, we cannot guarantee that the owner or service provider concerned will be able to meet your request.
+Changes can only be accepted in accordance with the owner/service provider’s terms and conditions.
+You may be asked to pay us an administration charge of £31 for each change or £53 for each change if we have already issued your travel documents.
+Plus, where the owner/service provider can meet your change request, you will have to pay any costs incurred by them in facilitating this change for you, which will be charged at the current brochure or website price, which may be different from the price in the brochure or website from which you booked your chosen arrangements.
+Some owners/service providers may treat changes to your dates or property as a cancellation of the original booking and so you will have to pay cancellation charges.

 Please note that all of the above reasons must have arisen after you made your booking and must not have been within your knowledge at the time of your booking.
 This particularly applies to pre-existing illness.

-You may be eligible for a full refund if you cannot reach your holiday destination at all due to snow or flood conditions or as a result of being involved in an accident while on the way there.
-This only applies if you have made every effort to try to complete your journey.
-You will need to produce evidence of this including from the police or Highways Agency.
-Although a refund is available in these circumstances you may prefer to delay your arrival.
-If you choose to delay in these circumstances you will receive a 15% refund for each 24 hour delay (up to a maximum of 72 hours = 45%) For short breaks, you will receive a fixed refund of 45% for all arrivals delayed for more than 24 hours.
+You may also receive a full refund from the owner if you cannot reach your destination due to snow or flood conditions or as a result of being involved in an accident while on the way there (This only applies if you have made every effort to try and complete your journey.
+You will need to produce evidence to us from the police or Highways Agency).
+Although a refund is available in these circumstances, you may prefer to delay your arrival.
+In these cases, we will give you a 15% refund for each 24-hour delay (up to 72 hours maximum = 45%).
+For short breaks, we will give you a fixed refund of 45 % for all arrivals delayed for more than 24 hours.

 We will ask you to fill in a booking cancellation form which may need signing by a medical practitioner or employer.
 In this case we may also need you to give us more information/evidence from other people (we will tell you at the time).